 Introduction

 Green tea isn’t just a calming drink to start your day—it’s also a powerful ally for your skin.
-Packed with antioxidants, anti-inflammatory properties, and skin-loving vitamins.
-Green tea offers solutions for everything from acne to premature aging.
+Packed with antioxidants, anti-inflammatory properties, and skin-loving vitamins, the benefits of green tea for skin include addressing concerns like acne, premature aging, and more.

 In this blog, we’ll dive into how green tea works for your skin, why it’s a superstar ingredient, and how you can integrate it into your daily routine—morning, afternoon, and night.
-Green tea has something to offer, whether your skin is oily, dry, sensitive, or a mix of everything.
+Whether your skin is oily, dry, sensitive, or a mix of everything, green tea has something to offer for every skin type.

 The Science Behind Benefits of Green Tea for Skin